 When I met Alexis, we had a common goal in mind: make wine, live life, and love every minute.
 Even 12 years after beginning our winemaking and lifetime partnership, we still collaborate on the wines and our customer’s experience on a daily basis.
 I hope that when you visit us, you feel our love through the wines, the striking landscape, and the laughter of our children.

-When we planted vines in 2007, it was only natural to farm Biodynamically: it’s what I know.
-Our estate vineyard plot had been an abandoned alfalfa field - sprouting pine trees and weeds.
+When we planted vines in 2007, it was only natural to farm sustainably: it’s what we know.
+Our estate vineyard plot had been an abandoned alfalfa field– sprouting pine trees and weeds.
 It was in a fragile state, depleted of minerals and organic matter.
-Slowly over time we have nursed it back to health using biodynamic® preps and compost.
-We could have used conventional methods to turn it around faster, but the soil would have continued to suffer and become a simple medium for the vine’s root system, not a complete living nourishing soil for the whole grape vine.
+Slowly over time we have nursed it back to health using organic compost, cover crops and thoughtful animal grazing.
+We could have used conventional methods to turn it around faster, but the soil would have continued to suffer and become a simple medium for the vine’s root system, not a nourishing soil for the whole grape vine.

 170 Lyle Snowden Road, Lyle, Washington 98635 | 509.365.2795